markNZed/processism-react-three/storyboard.md

 Although nothing in reality exists in complete isolation, we will use this concept of a system to help us better understand the relationships and processes we’re observing.
 By considering this entity as a system, we can appreciate how it is composed of many interconnected processes, each occurring at different levels.
 These processes collectively give rise to the entity's behavior and properties.

 As we continue, keep in mind that when we refer to a 'system', we're talking about this multi-leveled structure of interconnected processes, rather than just a single, isolated entity.

+## 8.8.
+Scene: Structure & Behavior
+### 8.8.1.
+Objective
+Introduce system structure as a snapshot of a history of events
+### 8.8.2.
+Animation
+The largest entity in the scene becomes opaque, filling the screen.
+The opacity transition emphasizes the whole entity as a system composed of various levels of entities interacting through processes.
+### 8.8.3.
+Narration
+The structure of a system, or entity, reflects the state of the process at any given moment.
+This state embodies a history of events and relations that have shaped the system, which is a snapshot of the ongoing processes.

+The behavior of a system, or entity, describes the dynamics of the process through its interactions and relations with other entities.
+Behavior not only reflects the history of these interactions but also provides insights into how the system may behave in the future.

+It’s important to note that a system's behavior is always defined in relation to its environment.
+For example, when we say a dog barks at strangers, it’s tempting to view this as an inherent trait of the dog.
+However, it’s actually a behavior that only makes sense within the context of the dog’s environment.
+We might be surprised when the dog doesn’t bark at a particular stranger, illustrating how behavior is shaped by past interactions and its context.

 # 9. Section: Interplay of Structure and Change
 ## 9.1.
 Objective